 Can't decide what learning option is best for you?
 The advantages of both the online and live, virtual classroom delivery method will be discussed.

-Information Sessions for the Fall 2022 cohort have concluded.
-Please use the sign-up form below to receive notification when Information Session dates for Spring 2022 are available.
+Information Sessions for the Spring 2023 cohort have concluded.
+Please use the sign-up form below to receive notification when Information Session dates for Summer 2023 are available.

 The program is comprised of three phases/semesters: Paralegal 1, Paralegal 2, and Paralegal 3.
 The program builds skills from the ground up at an accelerated rate (approximately 14 weeks long per phase).
 The entire program can be completed in 11 months